 A Bill to define the term “green jobs”; to require the Secretary of State to publish a strategy for their creation, including setting targets relating to green jobs, skills, and training; to require the Secretary of State to report to Parliament on performance in implementing that strategy; to require the Secretary of State to publish a plan to increase take-up of National Vocational Qualification courses related to low-carbon services; to establish a Commission to advise the Government and local authorities on increasing the availability of jobs in the low-carbon economy, including in areas with high levels of deprivation, and on ensuring access to good quality green jobs across the United Kingdom; to require the Commission to consult workers, communities, non-governmental organisations, businesses, and industry representatives; to require local authorities to report to the Commission on the availability in green jobs in their areas; and for connected purposes.

-The Green Jobs (Definition and Promotion) Bill would define what counts as a green job and require the government to publish a strategy to create them, with targets for jobs, skills and training.
-It also requires regular reporting to Parliament on how the strategy is performing, a plan to boost take-up of NVQ courses in low-carbon services, and the creation of a Commission to advise on increasing green jobs across the UK, with input from workers, communities and organisations and local authorities reporting on green job availability.
+The Green Jobs (Definition and Promotion) Bill would define what counts as a green job and require the government to publish a strategy with targets for creating green jobs and for building the necessary skills and training.
+It would also require regular reporting to Parliament, a plan to increase uptake of NVQ courses in low-carbon services, and the creation of a Commission to advise on expanding green jobs across the UK with broad consultation, plus a duty for local authorities to report on green job availability in their areas.

 Generated 21 February 2026